bbkon/microblog/README.md

 ﻿# microblog
-Microblog is an application by developing which I intended to improve my programming skills.
+Microblog is a REST API application by developing which I intended to improve my programming skills.

 ## What's inside
 This project is based on Spring Boot and uses: